 The consolidated financial statements of Swiss Life are prepared in accordance with IFRS.
 In March 2004, the International Accounting Standards Board ("IASB") introduced a framework for reporting insurance contracts ("IFRS 4"), described as Phase I, which, except for selected exceptions, essentially allowed the continuation of existing practices for reporting insurance contracts and associated policyholder liabilities that existed before January 2005.
 In May 2017, IFRS 17 Insurance Contacts was published and replaces IFRS 4 insurance contracts, which currently permits a wide variety of practices.
-IFRS 17 Insurance Contracts and investment contracts with discretionary participation features, and will affect the presentation and structure of financial statements.
+IFRS 17 Insurance Contracts will fundamentally change the accounting by entities that issue insurance contracts, reinsurance contracts and investment contracts with discretionary participation features, and will affect the presentation and structure of financial statements.
 IFRS 17 Insurance Contracts is effective for annual periods beginning on or after 1 January 2021.
 Swiss Life is currently assessing the impact on its financial statements which will be significant.